 Any medical conditions that participant may have must be fully disclosed (1) at the time of booking in writing to FDS at registration and (2) to the lead coach on the camp or at the venue.

 FDS only accepts liability for personal injury or death of any participant attending an FDS activity directly caused by its negligence or negligence of its staff.

-In the event that FDS has to cancel an event for any reason, a full refund will be issued to the person who booked, no written request is required.
+In the event that FDS has to cancel an event or a session under our controol, a full refund will be issued to the person who booked, no written request is required.

 Do FDS accept child care vouchers?